Skip to content

 Stacked NVRs (MSR/MSP)

-The following additional ports are only required for physically stacked network video recorders.
-They should be opened in addition to the base Protect ports.
+These ports are required only when physically stacking network video recorders.
+Open them in addition to the base Protect ports above.

 TCP 7446BothProtect streams between consoles